ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 For relatively simple HSM devices, storage properties such as "extractable" may always be false for all keys since the devices are not capable of key export and so the Evidence could be essentially a hard-coded template asserting these immutable attributes.
-However, more complex HSM devices require a more complex Evidence format that encompasses the mutability of these attributes.
+However, more complex HSM devices require a more elaborate Evidence format that encompasses the mutability of these attributes.

 Also, a client requesting a key attestation might wish to scope-down the content of the produced Evidence as